-As at December 31, 2018 we held 321,400 gross acres (248,000 net acres) to which no reserves are currently attributed.
-Rights to explore, develop and exploit 18,200 net acres of these land holdings could expire by December 31, 2019 if not continued.
+As at December 31, 2019 we held 57,600 gross acres (47,843 net acres) of Montney rights to which no reserves are currently attributed.
+Rights to explore, develop and exploit 10,342 net acres of these land holdings could expire by December 31, 2020 if not continued.
 We have no material work commitments other than abandonment obligations on these properties and the majority of this acreage is located in our non-core operating areas.
 When determining gross and net acreage, where we hold two or more leases granting stratigraphic interests which overlap geographically, the acreage is reported for each lease; where we hold two or more stratigraphic interests in a single lease that overlap geographically, the acreage is reported only once.